Dorian Boccolacci

-Dorian Maurice Gines Daniel Joan Boccolacci (born 9 September 1998 in Cannes) is a French racing driver who currently competes in the GT World Challenge Asia for Phantom Global Racing.
-Having successfully competed in a number of single-seater categories, winning races in GP3 and competing in FIA Formula 2 among other things, Boccolacci garnered success in GT cars, winning the V6 class at the 2020 24 Hours of Nürburgring and becoming the 2023 champion of the Porsche Carrera Cup France.
+Dorian Maurice Gines Daniel Joan Boccolacci (born 9 September 1998 in Cannes) is a French racing driver who currently competes in the GT World Challenge Europe Endurance Cup for Boutsen Ginion Racing and in the GT World Challenge Asia for Phantom Global Racing.
+A single-seater graduate, having won races in GP3 and raced in FIA Formula 2, Boccolacci later joined sports car racing, becoming the 2023 Porsche Carrera Cup France champion.

 Early career

+Karting and junior formulae

 Born in Cannes, Boccolacci began karting in 2007 at the age of nine, competing in competitions across Europe.
 He graduated to single-seaters in 2014, competing in the French F4 Championship.
 There he scored two victories, pole positions and fastest laps and finished as Junior champion and runner-up in the overall standings.
 In 2015, Boccolacci switched to the FIA Formula 3 European Championship, racing with Signature.
 In contrast to his season in French F4, Boccolacci only finished twelfth in the rookie championship and nineteenth in the overall standings.
 He subsequently stepped down on the ladder, joining Tech 1 Racing for the 2016 season of the Formula Renault Eurocup and NEC series.
 Scoring three wins across both series, Boccolacci finished runner-up in the Eurocup standings and third overall in NEC.